rvk0051/SummerInternship2025/week3/day2/views.md

 ### 3. ViewSets:
+ViewSets are Class-Based Views designed for building REST APIs.

 DRF introduces the concept of ViewSets, which combine the logic for handling multiple related views into a single class.
 This is particularly useful for CRUD operations.
 Example:-